 Eye Box & Fast Focus Eyepieces

 This is a very technical setting on a scope.
 Essentially speaking, you want to have a generous eye box and a fast focus eyepiece.
-This will not only allow you more flexibility in the shooting angles that you are able to utilize your scope, it will make sure that when you are shooting in ‘tactical’ scenarios were your shooting position could be varied and a perfect check weld impossible that you can still shoot accurately and get a clear sight picture.
+This will not only allow you more flexibility in the shooting angles that you are able to utilize your scope but also means that when you are shooting in ‘tactical’ scenarios were your shooting position could be varied and a perfect check weld impossible that you can still shoot accurately and get a clear sight picture.

 Getting a Good Mount

 Mounting an optic on M1A is tricky.
-Mainly because they were designed before optics were a mainstay of the individual soldier and commanders didn’t think that an optic would be feasible for everyone.
+Mainly because they were designed before optics were a mainstay of the individual soldier and military doctrine didn’t require optic sights on every rifle.
 Nowadays, especially in the civilian world, optics are the norm and not the exception to the rule.

-While there are a ton of different mounts available for every varying of the M1A, you’ll typically see one of two options.
+While there are plenty of different mounts available for every variation of the M1A, you’ll typically see one of two options.
 People are using the factory installed scope mounting base along with user supplied rings for a scope set up, or they are buying an aftermarket mount to put an optic over the bridge of the rifle.

 Putting an optic over the action of the rifle is a balancing act.
-If you mount the optic too low you’ll be the ejection of brass and keep the gun from operating.
+If you mount the optic too low you’ll risk fouling the ejection of brass and keep the gun from operating and damage your scope.
 If you mounted too high, you won’t be able to get a cheek weld to shoot accurately.

-Several companies a step up to the plate and are producing excellent aftermarket mounting options that supply a picatinny rail for use with virtually all rings and mounts available for optics these days.
-These range in price from just a few dollars for steel versions made for Springfield Armory, all the way out to several hundred dollar titanium models made for enthusiasts who are competing.
+Several companies have stepped up to the plate and are producing excellent aftermarket mounting options that supply a picatinny rail for use with virtually all rings and mounts available for optics these days.
+These range in price from just a few dollars for steel versions made for Springfield Armory, all the way up to several hundred dollar titanium models made for enthusiasts who are competing.

-The difference in performance between these different mounts is suspect, just make sure you get a decent mount that is made to specifications and is durable enough to last.
-Typically, manufacturers make mounts available for the rifles including all the current manufacturers of M1A’s.
+The difference in performance between these different mounts is fairly subjective, just make sure you get a decent mount that is made to a high specification and is durable enough to last.

 Some Important Notes to Scope Your M1A